rahulc29/rahulc29/README.md

 ### Rust
 I'm learning and oh my god it is so damn good.
 Imagine everything wrong with C++ (null unsafe, optional ownership, access to raw pointers) and now imagine it fixed.
 Ownership can be tricky if you don't use move semantics in C++ but is not all that bad.
 The Rust compiler is a pain to deal with sometimes but the error messages are helpful enough.

+### Cellular Automata
+Cellular automata are very simple automata with very simple transition functions that are nonetheless capable of producing heavily complex systems.
+Some of these elementary automata are in fact, shown to be capable of simulating a universal Turing machine (rule 110) and others, such as Conway's Game of Life, are capable of much wackier feats - the Game of Life can run within the Game of Life.
+I aim to write a simple albeit good (easy to explore CAs with, and small but performant) CA simulator in Rust; with a WebAssembly and general purpose frontend.

 ### DSA and Competitive Programming
 I'm currently working very hard to get better at DSA-based problems.
 I'm currently super into trees and graphs and have been solving a lot of problems related to them.
 To follow my CP progress, do checkout my [CP Repository](https://github.com/rahulc29/cp)